Children’s Montessori Center opened in 1990 and has been honored to serve families all over the North Shore ever since.

 CMC prides itself on retaining experienced and nurturing Head Teachers for the past two decades.
 Hundreds of children on the North Shore have reaped the benefits of our seasoned, professional, and dedicated teachers.
 Having a consistent teaching staff at CMC allows for the Montessori philosophy and its experience to continue from year to year, family to family.

-- Parents contact CMC to tour the school, observe & meet with the director.
+- Parents contact CMC to schedule a tour the school, observe classrooms & meet with the director.

 - Once Children’s Montessori Center receives a completed application form and registration fee, CMC will begin the acceptance process.

-- Parents will then be notified in writing of your child’s acceptance into the program and receive a financial contract with enrollment paperwork.
+- Parents will then be notified in writing of your child’s acceptance into the program or status of waiting list.
+Families will receive a financial contract with enrollment paperwork.

 - Upon receipt the completed contract and financial deposits a space will be reserved for your child.